-Dynamic transparency can also be used in 2D windowing systems (see for example [13,14,15]) instead of 3D worlds, but this is beyond the scope of this paper.
-Other examples of occlusion management also exist beyond the image-space approach taken in this paper, including view-space [16] and object-space [17] techniques.
+Dynamic transparency can also be used in 2D windowing systems (see for example [13-15]) instead of 3D worlds, but this is beyond the scope of this paper.

 3 Model for Dynamic Transparency

 In this section, we present a model for the dynamic transparency approach.
 See [2] for a more in-depth treatment of general occlusion management.